russelsa/noise_generation_ICASSP-/README.md

 _PROSODIC AND LEXICAL CUES IN TURN-TAKING WITH SELF-SUPERVISED SPEECH REPRESENTATIONS_ Sam O’Connor Russell, Delphine Charuau and Naomi Harte

+### Sample data
+Sample utterances of each manipulation are provided in `sample_utterances` to listen to.
+Alternaitvely the below code can be run to generate these noises from a file, provided an utterance-aligned transcript in TextGrid format is available.
+We have provided a sample in `sample_data/clean_audio` that works with the below code.

+### requirements
+`librosa, pyworld, faster-whisper`

 ### Overview

 Our paper involves the generation of described below for a sample session in `sample_data/clean_audio`